1jour1vin

 wonder

-"An excellent introduction to the range for this elegant Mercurey."
+“An excellent introduction to the range—this Mercurey is pure elegance”

 A fruity and floral Mercurey, revealing a lovely structure with well-integrated tannins.
 A beautiful balance between acidity and roundness.
 The attack is clean and crisp, giving way to an elegant and fresh finish.
-A cuvée to keep in your cellar.
+A wine worth cellaring.

-Buy your Chamirey wines at the best price in our private sale!
+Buy Chamirey wines at the best prices in a private sale!

 Rated site